ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 Refer to the [Operators](/docs/operators) documentation for more information on how unary and binary operators work in OCaml.

 Working with mutable data in OCaml,
-* it's impossible to create uninitialised references, and
+* it is impossible to create uninitialised references, and
 * the mutable content and the reference have different syntax and type: no confusion between them is possible.

 ## Mutable Record Fields